ninamanalo19/android-FindFun/README.md

-# android-FindFriends
+# android-FindFun
-FindFriends is an open source experimental project for both Native and React-Native app development.
+FindFun is an open source experimental project for both Native and React-Native app development (soon).